claudioametrano/UnFATE/README.md

 #### Universal Filamentous Ascomycetes Target Enrichment bait set and wrapper script for phylogenetics and genome-based barcoding

-The wrapper script is designed to be easy to use and to provide a fast way from target enrichment data, assemblies, and/or whole genome sequence to phylogenetic trees.
+The wrapper script is designed to be easy to use and to provide a fast way from target enrichment data, assemblies, and/or whole genome sequencing to phylogenetic trees.

 In order to avoid the installation of dependencies and external software, that often lead to problems for inexperienced users (...well, not only for them), most of the software needed by UnFATE is already included in this repository, therefore, you should acknowledge their work by citing them (see below)!